-If you’ve got pets in the house (or just some seriously shaggy carpets) then the Gtech HyLite won’t have the power to keep up.
-Similarly, if you’re lucky enough to live in a mansion then it might not make it all the way round thanks to just 20 minutes of battery life.
+If you’ve got pets in the house (or just some seriously shaggy carpets), then the Gtech HyLite won’t have the power to keep up.
+Similarly, if you’re lucky enough to live in a mansion, it might not make it all the way round thanks to just 20 minutes of battery life.

-But for everyone else this is an affordable contender at just £200, combining an astonishingly compact design with a lightweight modular build, and an eco-friendly design ethos that should help ease your guilt next time you sneak some recycling into the regular rubbish.
+But for everyone else, this is an affordable contender, combining an astonishingly compact design with a lightweight modular build, and an eco-friendly design ethos that should help ease your guilt next time you sneak some recycling into the regular rubbish.